Codemos-Inc/Codemos-Modern/README.md

 We at Codemos, are delighted to bring our most beloved theme family to [Visual Studio Code](https://code.visualstudio.com/).
 Just as VS Code redefined code editing, we're going to redefine how it should look.

-Codemos Modern is a variant of the Codemos theme family.
+Codemos Modern is a member of the Codemos theme family.
 It is built from the ground up to be the best modern theme for VS Code.
 It gets its core principles from the Codemos design language and our [Modern theme principles](#modern-theme-principles).

 <br/>